SumonPaul18/kubernetes/InstallKubernetesOnUbuntu.md

     systemctl daemon-reload
     systemctl start kubelet
     systemctl enable kubelet.service

-### Step 5 - Add Software Repositories
-Kubernetes is not included in the default repositories.
-To add them, enter the following:
-####
-    sudo apt-add-repository "deb http://apt.kubernetes.io/kubernetes-xenial main"

-Repeat for each server node.

-### Step 6 - Kubernetes Installation Tools
-Kubernetes Admin or Kubeadm is a tool that helps initialize a cluster.
-Its fast-track setup by using community-sourced best practices.
-Kubelet is the work package, which runs on every node and starts containers.
-The tool gives you command-line access to clusters.

-Install Kubernetes tools with the command:
-####
-    sudo apt-get install kubeadm kubelet kubectl
-####
-    sudo apt-mark hold kubeadm kubelet kubectl

-Allow the process to complete.

 Verify the installation with:
 ####
     kubeadm version

-Repeat for each server node.

 #### Step 7 - Kubernetes Deployment
 Begin Kubernetes Deployment